DataDog/documentation/content/en/getting_started/session_replay/_index.md

 ## Troubleshoot using Developer Tools

-Session Replay's [Browser Developer Tools][8] enable you to view various aspects of your application's performance, console logs, and errors associated with the view, and any application or user attributes regarding the replay.
+Session Replay's [Browser Developer Tools][8] enable you to view various aspects of your application's performance, console logs and errors associated with the view, and any application or user attributes regarding the replay.

 {{< img src="/getting_started/session_replay/dev-tools.png" alt="Dev tools console" style="width:100%" >}}

-You can view the **Resources** and **Traces** associated with a view through using the tabs.
+You can view any **Resources** associated with a view by selecting the Resources tab.

 {{< img src="/getting_started/session_replay/resources.png" alt="Resources associated with the view" style="width:100%" >}}

+**Traces** associated with a view can be found in the [Traces tab](#tracing-with-the-apm-integration).

 {{< img src="/getting_started/session_replay/traces.png" alt="Traces associated with the view" style="width:100%" >}}

-You can also view session metadata in the **Attributes** tab.
+Session metadata is populated in the **Attributes** tab.

 {{< img src="/getting_started/session_replay/attributes.png" alt="Attributes tab of the Dev tools console" style="width:100%" >}}

-## Datadog integrations
+## Pivot to correlated data

 Session Replay integrates with your application's metrics, traces, and logs to give you helpful context for debugging issues.
 Utilizing the APM and Error Tracking integrations alongside Session Replay enables you to investigate the root cause of user-facing issues, regardless of where they originate in your stack.

-### APM integration
+### Tracing with the APM integration

 Combining Session Replay with [APM traces][9] enables you to receive end-to-end visibility across frontend and backend issues, and see how code and infrastructure are impacting your user experience.